tarunteja87/Open-Learning-Notebook/HTML and CSS/02_CSS_Fundamentals/README.md

 flex-basis gives a width to the item - by default its auto.

-flex-grow gives the same width to all elements.
+flex-grow gives the same width to all elements. if flex-grow is applied to a single element then the remaing space will be filled by this element.

 flex shrink helps to fit the elements in the container.